linhbngo/linhbngo/docs/csc-243/index.md

 **Attendance**

-- Attendance is critical to the success of students in.
+- Attendance is critical to the success of students.
 - We will take note of who attends, including occasionally using attendance check in place of a quiz score.
 - If you miss a class, you are responsible for obtaining lecture notes, handouts, and homework assignments from fellow students.
 - If the instructor is late for class, please wait 20 minutes before leaving.